Skip to content

 Growing Pains

-Growing pains are common in children, but they're often dismissed as normal when they may indicate spinal tension, muscular imbalance, or nervous system stress that can be addressed with chiropractic care.
+Growing pains are common in children, but they're often dismissed as normal when they may indicate spinal tension, muscular imbalance, or nervous system stress that responds well to gentle chiropractic care.

 Common Symptoms